 Those who want to travel through time and learn about the rich Greek history….then make your way to the village of Lefkes.
 This whitewash and marble village and its traditional homes with pretty patios sloping upwards look like an amphitheater.
 While wandering through its peaceful alleys, don’t forget to seethe Byzantine road, a marble-paved path, built to connect Marpissa with Parikia 1000 years ago.

-Meiry and I loved Lefkes but we went during off season, so the shops were all closed but it was still enjoyable to look around and explore the empty streets.
+Meiry and I loved Lefkes, but we went during off season, so the shops were all closed but it was still enjoyable to look around and explore the empty streets.
 I am not a fan of crowds…so I didn’t mind at all.
+There are so many hidden gems and unique places to visit in Greece and before I even left, I was making mental plans for another trip.

 One of the things not to be missed in the Cyclades is wine tasting.
 We visited Moraitis Winery in Paros and absolutely loved it!
 Close to the winery was a restaurant that we just loved called the Tsitsanis Taverna…definitely a place to check out if you are in the area.